ynonp/microservices-scenarios/01-reminders/description.md

 For this tutorial we'll implement the new service in Node.JS using MongoDB and communicate with the main app using 3 different methods to see the difference between them.

-## Implementation 1 - Using a REST API

-## Implementation 2 - Using GraphQL API

-## Implementation 3 - Connecting to the user's database